satyamsoni2211/pyconf2025_debugging_python_application_like_a_pro/presentation.md

 # Debugging Python Applications Like a Pro

-In today’s fast-paced development landscape, delivering robust Python applications requires more than just writing great code—it demands the ability to identify and resolve issues with precision and speed.
+In the world of coding, bugs can pop up unexpectedly, making it important to not just write great Python applications but also to find and fix those pesky issues.
+Mastering debugging is key—after all, no one wants their app to crash unexpectedly!

 ---

-# About Me
+## About Me

 A seasoned Python developer with 8+ years of experience across diverse domains and frameworks.
 As a Technical Manager at SenecaGlobal, I specialize in delivering comprehensive Python-based full-stack solutions.